Yaya-Dev-Box/TextToQR/README.md

 # TextToQR
-Simple JavaFX app that converts your text to a QR code and saves it as a jpg image.
+Simple JavaFX app that converts your text to a QR code and saves it as a jpg image using the ZXing library.